 Feel free to experiment with the herbs in your garden or at your local farm stand.
-You might be surprised at the fun combinations you come up with!
+Surprise yourself with some fun combinations!

 Adaptogens have long been studied for their superfood powers.
 They make this superfoods list because you can easily add them to smoothies or other beverages to enjoy better focus, less stress and less fatigue.

-Cordyceps are a fungus that can help with oxygen efficiency while exercising as well as properties that are anti-aging and anti-tumor growth.
+- Cordyceps is a fungus that can help with oxygen efficiency while exercising as well as properties that are anti-aging and anti-tumor growth.

-My friends at Four Sigmatic use the power of mushrooms in many of their delicious mixes to create coffee without crash as well as beverages that heighten focus or help relax the body.
+My friends at Four Sigmatic use the power of mushrooms in many of their delicious mixes to create coffee without crashing as well as beverages that heighten focus or help relax the body.

-There are many supplements on the market today that promote an immune boost.
-Yet I love getting the ultimate boost from natural ingredients, so here are my fav ways to help my body stay healthy:
+There are many supplements on the market today that promote an immunity boost.
+Yet I love getting the ultimate boost from natural ingredients, so here are my favorite ways to help my body stay healthy: